 How Do You Get New Collagen?

 It can seem crazy to purposefully hurt skin that's already been hurt, but that's what it takes.
 Lasers and laser-like devices are an increasingly effective method for controlled wounding just up to the point that the body responds by sending in new collagen-creating function.
 Because the process is controlled, the response is controlled too.

 Heat = Collagen

-For Me - Fraxel or Fractora or Something Else?
+For Me - Fraxel or Genius or Something Else?

 Fraxel has been a go-to since its FDA clearance for acne scars in 2006.
 It's an excellent option for patients with skin that is not prone to pigmentation.

-But not all patients have ideal skin type for laser, so alternative devices which utilize radio frequency instead have become the better option.
+But not all patients have ideal skin type for laser, so alternative devices which utilize radio frequency like Genius have become the better option.
 Your skin still gets the collagen-spurring heat, but it's delivered in a way that largely bypasses the pigment-producing skin layer.
-Non-heat devices such as microneedling can also provide improvement (though on a lesser scale).
+Non-heat devices such as standard SkinPen microneedling can also provide improvement (though on a lesser scale).